Customerly/Android-SDK/README.md

 ## Proguard

-The library needs the following three rules to work with proguard enabled
+The library needs the following rules to work with proguard enabled
 ```
 -dontwarn java.lang.invoke.*
 -dontwarn okio.**